LenkaSeg/lenkaseg.github.io/_posts/2018-12-9-Hello-Outreachy.md

 Currently my task is to research on other CLI tools, their features and interface.
 Also, to get familiar with [Click](https://pocoo-click.readthedocs.io/en/latest/) and start writing the new project with simple functionality.
-More details about my task I'll provide in my next post.
+In my next post I'll provide more details about my task.